ArrowM/Queue-Bot/README.md

 `/clear` - Clear a queue
 `/color` - Get / Set color of queue displays
 `/display` - Display a queue
-`/enqueue` - Add another user to a queue
+`/enqueue` - Add a specified user or role to a text queue / Update queue message
 `/graceperiod` - Get / Set how long users can leave a queue before losing their position
 `/header` - Get / Set a header on display messages
 `/kick` - Kick from a queue